Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Language Runtime

 \subsection{Function Interface}

-Graalvisor exposes a minimal interface to the outside through a single end-point.
-Three methods are currently supported: function registration, function invocation, and function deregistation.

-\textbf{Function Registration} is done by issuing an HTTP \texttt{POST} request to Graalvisor's end-point.
-The request must contain the function source code, a function identifier (\texttt{fid}), the method/function to be used as entry-point (\texttt{fep}), and the memory budget for the function.
-All these arguments should be included in the payload.
-The request returns \texttt{true} if the registration is successful and \texttt{false} otherwise:

-For languages such as JavaScript and Python, a script file can be sent directly as the source code.
-For Java applications, Graalvisor sends a binary file (\cref{sec:graalvisor:java}).
-After a successful function registration, the function code is installed in the Function Cache and ready to use (\cref{sec:graalvisor:isolates}).

-\textbf{Function Invocation} is also available through an HTTP \texttt{POST} request to Graalvisor's end-point.
-In additional to the function identifier (\texttt{fid}), the request receives and returns a JSON \texttt{String} with any number of input/output data fields.
-The entry-point method/function is expected to also receive and return a JSON \texttt{String}:

-\textbf{Function Deregistration} deletes the previously added function code entry in the \textit{Function Cache}.
-The API call is also available through an HTTP \texttt{POST} request on Graalvisor's end-point.
-It receives the function identifier to delete and returns \texttt{True} if the function was successfully deregistered, and \texttt{False} otherwise:

-Graalvisor requires no source code modifications to run existing Serverless functions.
-In addition, the proposed function interface is heavily inspired by existing function interfaces available in both commercial (Amazon Lambda~\cite{lambda}, Azure Functions~\cite{functions}, and Google Cloud Functions~\cite{gcf}), and open-source Serverless platforms (such as OpenFaaS~\cite{openfaas}, OpenWhisk~\cite{openwhisk}, kative~\cite{knative}).
+\SYSNAME exposes a minimal canonical interface to the outside through a single end-point.
+Only three methods are required, function registration, invocation, and deregistation.
+This function interface is heavily inspired by existing function interfaces available in both commercial (Amazon Lambda~\cite{lambda}, Azure Functions~\cite{functions}, and Google Cloud Functions~\cite{gcf}), and open-source serverless platforms (such as OpenFaaS~\cite{openfaas}, OpenWhisk~\cite{openwhisk}, Knative~\cite{knative}).
+We expect that \SYSNAME requires minor to no function source code modifications to run existing serverless functions in \SYSNAME.